 Another way forward could be to demonstrate what could be considered as biologically irrelevant exposure.
 For instance, in the case of melatonin, topical application (in real use conditions) did not perturb endogenous hormone levels in humans due to low systemic exposure (SCCS/1315/10).
-Toxicokinetic studies and PBPK modelling could help to bridge the gap between in vivo and in vitro evidence by providing data on (internal) exposure in relation to concentrations that were found to be active in in vitro assays (Coecke et al., 2013; Bessems et al., 2014).
+Toxicokinetic studies and PBPK modelling could help to bridge the

 It also needs to be highlighted that the SCCS only assesses cosmetic ingredients in relation to safety of consumers' health, and as such they are not assessed for effects on the environment.
 Data generated on the environmental effects may, however, be also useful to support EA/ED mode of action but not their potency.
-For example, some ecotox tests may be informative for the assessment of endocrine activity of a compound in humans (e.g. Amphibian Metamorphosis Assay (AMA), Larval Amphibian Growth and Development Assay (LAGDA) or the thyroid effects).
+For example, some ecotox tests may be informative for the assessment of endocrine activity of a compound in humans or thyroid effects (e.g. Xenopus Eleutheroembryonic Thyroid Assay (XETA) (OECD 248), Amphibian Metamorphosis Assay (AMA) (OECD Test N° 231), Larval Amphibian Growth and Development Assay (LAGDA) (OECD Test N° 241).